natefoo/suniversal/README.md

 ![inverter](doc/inverter.png)

 If you're not planning on using the mouse, you can skip this of course.
 The most challenging part may be finding the right plug to connect to the PCB.
-I fabricated something out of a connector that had the right pitch:
+I fabricated something out of a connector that had the right pitch.
+Note that the wire colors in below picture are not those mentioned in the table above.
+This is just a random spare cable I had lying around:

 ![connector](doc/connector.jpg)